thiloplanz/jmockmongo/README.md

 ## Example

-     // create a start a mock MongoDB
+     // create and start a mock MongoDB
      // it will be completely empty
      MockMongo mock = new MockMongo();
      mock.start();